JanessaTech/BestDex/frontend-next13-wagmi/README.md

 Before doing any operations below, make sure that you've had enough tokens in charge I'll use the testnet **Ethereum Sepolia** as the example to show you how it works
 ### Login
 Click the **Collect Wallet** button on the right top page.
-A page will pop up with serveral wallets options you can choose from.
+A page will pop up with serveral wallet options you can choose from.
 Here I will use **MetaMask** to login
  ![Login with MetaMask](./demo/login_1.jpg)
 A new dialog will pop up after you clicked **MetaMask**, asking you to connect MetaMask
  ![Connect to MetaMask](./demo/login_2.jpg)